the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab5_riddle_client/_index.md

 - keep score of how many riddles the user guesses correctly
 - display the current score after each riddle is guessed
 - randomly display each riddle

+---

+### Improved CLI!

+How could you improve your CLI (command line interface) to make it more user-friendly?

+📖 **Explore the [`InquiererPy` documentaiton](https://inquirerpy.readthedocs.io/en/latest/index.html) and see what's possible with the menu package**

+💻 **Improve your CLI**, here are a few ideas:
+- allow user to select a riddle from a list to see its details
+- allow a user to select a riddle, guess it
+- allow user to select multiple riddles to create their own custom guessing game

+---

+### GUI

+CLIs are great for low-weight applications, but if you wanted a GUI (graphical user interface)?

+💻 **Experiment with Python's built in GUI package [tkinter](https://realpython.com/python-gui-tkinter/)**

 <!-- ---